 20. Mint Chocolate Cookie

-Take everything I said about No. 21, and add "but instead, Thin Mints."
+Take everything I said about Milk & Cookies, and add "but instead, Thin Mints."

 19. Bourbon Pecan Pie

-Critics might assert that Half-Baked -- long a Ben & Jerry's staple -- should certainly rank higher on this list.
+Critics might assert that Half-Baked—long a Ben & Jerry's staple—should certainly rank higher on this list.
 I say there's a handful of flavors (some new!) that do what Half-Baked does, but marginally better.
-That being said, we still have to pay our respects to the pint and more importantly the name, as it's the first instance of B+J's directly tipping their hat to one of their core audience segments: the stoney-bologna snacker.
+That being said, we still have to pay our respects to the pint and more importantly the name, as it's the first instance of B+J's directly tipping their hat to one of their core audience segments: the stoned snacker.

 17. Pistachio Pistachio

-I would have never, ever, under any circumstances, thought a pistachio-flavored ice cream would crack my top 20, let alone escape the confines of Tier V. I was wrong.
+I would have never, ever, under any circumstances, thought a pistachio-flavored ice cream would crack my top 20.
+I was wrong.
 And this is why we taste test, people.

 S'mores are the culinary equivalent of Monopoly.
-While they are undeniably enjoyable, the set-up, clean up, and overall struggle and strife of making it all happen limits it to special occasions or extreme bouts of boredom.
+While they are undeniably enjoyable, the set-up, clean-up, and overall struggle and strife of making it all happen limits it to special occasions or extreme bouts of boredom.
 Ben & Jerry's s'mores ice cream takes away the hassle, freezes it, and hands you a spoon.
-Now, if they could only figure out how to consolidate a game of Monopoly into a pint... without my sister cheating like a rat, of course.
+The toasted marshmallow ice cream has that roasted campfire flavor, while the graham cracker swirl and fudge flakes complete the experience.

 15. Everything But The…